ASTM C136 Sieve Analysis Explained (Procedure, Calculations, and Automation for CMT Labs)

 Labs that modernize their C78 workflows gain:

-Aldoa helps labs deliver that level of performance by combining field data collection, automatic calculations, and reporting in a single platform.
+Aldoa helps labs deliver that level of performance by combining field data collection, automatic calculations, and reporting in a single platform designed for end-to-end concrete testing workflows.

 The ASTM C78/C78M flexural strength test is a cornerstone of concrete performance evaluation.
 The test itself is standardized and well understood.
 The friction comes from how data is captured, calculated, and reported.